High Octane's Monthly News

 2010 Membership Renewal

 All current members will need to renew their membership for 2010.
-For just a $10.00 renewal fee you now get a full hour free in a simulator, normal cost $30.00 a saving of $20.00 For the full list click here
+For just a $10.00 renewal fee you now get a full hour free in a simulator, normal cost $30.00 a saving of $20.00 For the full list click here.

 Racing Hours

-We have new racing hours so there is more time for you to enjoy yourselves at High Octane.
-Why not check out our monthly specials.
-We look forward to seeing you at High Octane soon.
+time for you to enjoy yourselves at High Octane.
+Why not check out our

 Regards